 - F.S. §985.455 gives the court with jurisdiction over a delinquent minor the ability to order the child to perform community service if the child cannot pay the monies due for prosecution, costs of representation and public defender application fees.

-If you have been arrested for a crime or a violation of probation, contact the Law Offices of Edwards and Mason so you have proper representation in your criminal case.
+If you have been arrested for a crime or a violation of probation, contact the Law Offices of Edwards and Jones so you have proper representation in your criminal case.
 The experienced criminal attorneys may be able to get your charges reduced or removed depending on the circumstances of your current charges and prior criminal history.